Core Concepts

 id: proj-acme-platform

-record_kind: project
+record_kind: profile

 title: acme-platform